aayushsingla/ML_Algorithms/machine_learning_algos/K_means_clustering.md

 **Step 3:** Choose the farthest point from any of the clusters as the new centroid.
 **Step 4:** Repeat step 2 and 3 until all K clusters are choosen.

 Using K-Means++ to initialize the centroids tends to improve the clusters.
 Although it is computationally costly relative to random initialization, subsequent K-Means often converge more rapidly.
+This problem of initialisation in K-means that determines its overall performance is also known as **initialization sensitivity.**

 #### How to choose the right value of K ie. number of clusters?